 Portions of our major arterial streets are lined with lower -density residential and office uses and typical strip-commercial development.
-Driveways to each business interrupt and slow the flow of vehicular and pedestrian traffic; the pattern of buildings behind parking lots makes pedestrian access difficult and uninviting; and the disjointed signsage, landscaping, and building designs are often unattractive.
+Driveways to each business interrupt and slow the flow of vehicular and pedestrian traffic; the pattern of buildings behind parking lots makes pedestrian access difficult and uninviting; and the disjointed signage, landscaping, and building designs are often unattractive.
 As a result, these areas have limited appeal as places to live, work, and shop.

-Over time, thoughtful planning will change some of these sections of major streets into 'urban corridors' that will have a mix of high-density uses, and where people will enjoy walking or rolling, shopping, working, and living.
-See the Transportation Corridors Map and the Transportation chapter for further discussion.

-Urban corridors like this are key to avoiding sprawl by providing an appealing mix housing options alternative for people who want to live in an attractive, bustling-urban environment close to transit, work and shopping.
-Redevelopment along these corridors will be focused in areas with the greatest potential forintensive, mixed-use development, so that public and private investment will have maximum benefit.

-These corridors, first described in the 1993 Thurston Regional Transportation Plan1993 Thurston Regional Transportation Plan and contained in the current Regional Transportation Plan, also should include land uses that support the community, such as community centers, day care centers, social services offices, educational functions, and parks parks, and other public open space.
+Over time, thoughtful planning will change some of these sections of major streets into 'urban corridors' that will have a mix of high-density uses, and where people will enjoy walking, shopping, working, and living.
+See Transportation Corridors Map..
+Urban corridors like this are key to avoiding sprawl by providing an appealing housing alternative for people who want to live in an attractive, bustling urban environment close to transit, work and shopping.
+Redevelopment along these corridors will be focused in areas with the greatest potential for intensive, mixed-use development so that public and private investment will have maximum benefit.
+These corridors, first described in the 1993 Thurston Regional Transportation Plan, also should include land uses that support the community, such as community centers, day care centers, social service offices, educational functions, parks, and other public open space.

-In cooperation with Lacey, Tumwater and Thurston County, Intercity Transit, and the Thurston Regional Planning Council, this Plan calls for gradually redeveloping these urban corridors (listed below) with:
+In cooperation with Lacey, Tumwater and Thurston County, this Plan calls for gradually redeveloping these urban corridors (listed below) with:

-- Compatible housing, such as apartments and townhouses, within or near commercial uses - Excellent, fErequent transit service - Housing and employment densities sufficient to support frequent transit service - Wide continuous sidewalks with trees, attractive landscaping, and benchespedestrian-scale furniture, as appropriate - Multi-story buildings oriented toward the street rather than parking lots - Parking spaces located behind the buildings or in structures neighborhoods.
+- Compatible housing, such as apartments and townhouses, within or near commercial uses - Excellent, frequent transit service - Housing and employment densities sufficient to support frequent transit service - Wide continuous sidewalks with trees, attractive landscaping, and benches - Multi-story buildings oriented toward the street rather than parking lots - Parking spaces located behind the buildings or in structures

+The land use designations along these streets vary (see Future Land Use Map at the end of this chapter), to promote a gradual increase in density and scale of uses that supports and remains in context with the adjacent neighborhoods.
 Slightly less intensive land uses at the fringes of these corridors will create a gradual transition from the activity of the major street edge to less-dense areas in adjacent neighborhoods.
 Similarly, areas furthest from the downtown core are expected to infill and redevelop with excellent support both for cars and for those who walk, bike and use public transit.

-The land use designations along these streets vary (see Future Land Use Map at the end of this chapter), to promote a gradual increase in density and scale of uses that supports and remains in context with the adjacent